IBM/cloudpakforapps-workshop/workshop/exercise-1/README.md

 # Exercise 1: Introduction to  Appsody and Codewind

-(This is very mush still a work in progress - converted from the Garage tutorial - much to be changed and removed)

 In this exercise, we will introduce Appsody, which is the underpinning development flow in Kabanero, along with its integration into IDEs using Codewind.
 In particular you will become experienced with

 * the components of the Appsody development toolbox